Background and activities

 PhD in ICT with a major in smart sustainable cities of the future (underway).

-Bibri has earned all his Master’s degrees from different universities in Sweden, namely Lund University, West University, Blekinge Institute of Technology, Malmö University, Stockholm University, and Mid Sweden University.
+Bibri has earned all his Master’s degrees from different Swedish universities, namely Lund University, West University, Blekinge Institute of Technology, Malmö University, Stockholm University, and Mid Sweden University.

 Before embarking on his long, still ongoing academic journey, Bibri had worked as a sustainability and ICT strategist, business engineer, project manager, and consultant.
 Over the past few years and in parallel with his academic studies, he has been involved in a number of research and consulting projects pertaining to green ICT strategy, big data analytics, strategic sustainability innovations, sustainable business model innovation, sustainable urban development, smart cities, and sustainable cities.